olovm/cora-eclipse/readme.md

 ### Start systemOne
-1. Go under External Tools Configurations (play icon with toolbox) and start the docker containers for development by running systemoneStartDevDockers
+1. Go under External Tools Configurations (play icon with toolbox) and start the docker containers for development by running **systemoneStartDevDockers**
-2. Start fitnesse, Go under Run Configurations (play icon) and start fitnesse
+2. Start fitnesse, Go under Run Configurations (play icon) and start **systemOne-fitnesse**
-2. Start the tomcat servers for systemOne
+3. Find the server tab and **start the tomcat servers for systemOne**
+4. Go under External Tools Configurations (play icon with toolbox) and run **indexSystemOneMetadata**
 3. See links section below to find the running system

-(or similar for Alvin or DiVA)
+(or similar to run Alvin or DiVA)

 ## Links
-After starting the appropriate servers and containers from inside eclipse, the following will be exposed:
+After starting the appropriate servers and containers from inside eclipse, the following will be exposed on your host system:

 ### SystemOne
 [SystemOne web:http://localhost:38080/jsclient/theClient.html](http://localhost:38080/jsclient/theClient.html)<br>